moby/moby/docs/reference/builder.md

 `ARG` variables are not persisted into the built image as `ENV` variables are.
 However, `ARG` variables do impact the build cache in similar ways.
-If a Dockerfile defines an `ARG` variable whose value is different from a previous build, then a "cache miss" occurs upon first use of the `ARG` variable.
-The declaration of the `ARG` variable does not count as a use.
+If a Dockerfile defines an `ARG` variable whose value is different from a previous build, then a "cache miss" occurs upon its first usage, not its definition.
+In particular, all `RUN` instructions following an `ARG` instruction use the `ARG` variable implicitly (as an environment variable), thus can cause a cache miss.

 For example, consider these two Dockerfile: